oceanypt/HITL-NLP/README.md

 ## :books: Papers
 * Sean Welleck and Ximing Lu and Peter West and Faeze Brahman and Tianxiao Shen and Daniel Khashabi and Yejin Choi. [**Generating Sequences by Learning to Self-Correct**](https://openreview.net/forum?id=hH36JeQZDaO). _ICLR, 2023_ <br/>

-* Kurt Shuster and Jing Xu and Mojtaba Komeili and Da Ju and Eric Michael Smith and Stephen Roller and Megan Ung and Moya Chen and Kushal Arora and Joshua Lane and Morteza Behrooz and William Ngan and Spencer Poff and Naman Goyal and Arthur Szlam and Y{-}Lan Boureau and Melanie Kambadur and Jason Weston. [**BlenderBot 3: a deployed conversational agent that continually learns to responsibly engage**](https://doi.org/10.48550/arXiv.2208.03188). _CoRR, abs/2208.03188, 2022_ <br/>
+* Kurt Shuster and Jing Xu and Mojtaba Komeili and Da Ju and Eric Michael Smith and Stephen Roller and Megan Ung and Moya Chen and Kushal Arora and Joshua Lane and Morteza Behrooz and William Ngan and Spencer Poff and Naman Goyal and Arthur Szlam and YLan Boureau and Melanie Kambadur and Jason Weston. [**BlenderBot 3: a deployed conversational agent that continually learns to responsibly engage**](https://doi.org/10.48550/arXiv.2208.03188). _CoRR, abs/2208.03188, 2022_ <br/>

-* Mina Lee and Megha Srivastava and Amelia Hardy and John Thickstun and Esin Durmus and Ashwin Paranjape and Ines Gerard{-}Ursin and Xiang Lisa Li and Faisal Ladhak and Frieda Rong and Rose E. Wang and Minae Kwon and Joon Sung Park and Hancheng Cao and Tony Lee and Rishi Bommasani and Michael S. Bernstein and Percy Liang. [**Evaluating Human-Language Model Interaction**](https://doi.org/10.48550/arXiv.2212.09746). _CoRR, abs/2212.09746, 2022_ <br/>
+* Mina Lee and Megha Srivastava and Amelia Hardy and John Thickstun and Esin Durmus and Ashwin Paranjape and Ines Gerard-Ursin and Xiang Lisa Li and Faisal Ladhak and Frieda Rong and Rose E. Wang and Minae Kwon and Joon Sung Park and Hancheng Cao and Tony Lee and Rishi Bommasani and Michael S. Bernstein and Percy Liang. [**Evaluating Human-Language Model Interaction**](https://doi.org/10.48550/arXiv.2212.09746). _CoRR, abs/2212.09746, 2022_ <br/>

 * Long Ouyang and Jeff Wu and Xu Jiang and Diogo Almeida and Carroll L. Wainwright and Pamela Mishkin and Chong Zhang and Sandhini Agarwal and Katarina Slama and Alex Ray and John Schulman and Jacob Hilton and Fraser Kelton and Luke Miller and Maddie Simens and Amanda Askell and Peter Welinder and Paul F. Christiano and Jan Leike and Ryan Lowe. [**Training language models to follow instructions with human feedback**](https://doi.org/10.48550/arXiv.2203.02155). _CoRR, abs/2203.02155, 2022_ <br/>